Screenly/Playground/asset-metadata/README.md

 }
 ```

-To enable sending metadata - click 'Advanced' on any web asset edit page and check Send Metadata.
+Click 'Advanced' on any web asset edit page and check 'Send Metadata' to enable sending metadata.

 ![Asset Metadata Checkbox](img/send_metadata_checkbox.png)

 ## Live Demo

-A live demo of this can be found on [asset-metadata-example.srly.io](https://asset-metadata-example.srly.io/).
+You can find a live demo of this on [asset-metadata-example.srly.io](https://asset-metadata-example.srly.io/).

 ## Docker

-To try this feature you can use simple [Flask](https://flask.palletsprojects.com/) based Docker container.
+To try this feature, you can use a simple [Flask](https://flask.palletsprojects.com/) based Docker container.

 To build the container, run: